 Counter-Strike was created in 1999 as a mod for the popular FPS game Half-Life - it was created by two students called Minh Le and Jess Cliffe.
 It was free to download upon release, with them expecting it to not gain much popularity.
 To their surprise, the mod proved to be an instant hit, and not long after, Valve purchased the game’s intellectual property rights.

-Who are the best teams or players?
+Who are the best teams?

 How do you bet on CS:GO?